palladius/app-mod-workshop-set-by-step/workshop-steps/02-dockerize/README.md

 Ok, how do you get the `Dockerfile`?

 * I've asked Gemini this question.
-Result: under `dockerize-gemini/` folder
+Result: under `dockerize-gemini/` folder.
     * I just needed to change `COPY .` into `COPY app/` and it worked at first time!
-* Yup, it's THAT simple!
+Yup, it's THAT simple!
-* You will notice a further bug n the future which can be solved by adding a library..
+    * You will notice a further bug in the future which can be solved by adding a library..
+* You can just copy the working one under `.solutions` but I encourage you to do some tests.
+To test a docker file you need to:
+     * install `docker` locally (your cloud shell has it!)
+     * edit a file called `Dockerfile`.
+     * have the app somewhere, eg under `app/`
+     * Type: `docker build -t my-php-app-docker app/`.

-## does it work?
+## Does it work?

-Since we haven't configured the DB Yet, we get this error:
+Since we haven't configured the DB Yet, a *working* app shows this error:

 ```
 Errore di connessione: could not find driver
 ```

 If you got here, it's a **SUCCESS**!

 On to the next chapter.

 ## URLography